Mustard Orange Glazed Ham

 This post may contain affiliate links.
 Read our disclosure policy.

 The method for cooking this ham was also new for me.
 I usually just throw the ham in my roasting pan and call it good.
-This time I brought out the roasting rack.
-I usually only use this when cooking poultry but thought it was worth a try with the ham.
+This time, I brought out the roasting rack.
+I usually only use this when cooking poultry, but I thought it was worth a try with the ham.

 The ham was delicious!
-The glaze really made it even better and it is a breeze to mix up.
-I only used a 6 pound ham and the recipe called for a 9-10 pound.
+The glaze really made it even better, and it is a breeze to mix up.
+I only used a 6-pound ham, and the recipe called for a 9-to 10-pound ham.
 This was actually a good thing because I ended up with extra glaze.
 I put what was left into my microwave, cooked it for about 30 seconds until it started to bubble.
 Then I drizzled it over the ham slices.
-Oh it was so good!
+Oh, it was so good!
 I was glad to have the extra glaze, so if you are making a larger ham, you just may want to make extra glaze!

 The orange and mustard in this glaze complement each other well and also work well with the flavor of the ham.
 I think I will be trying a new glaze every year it was fun and made a basic ham heavenly!